E-commerce

 April 8, 2026

-You invest in acquisition, content, and tools, but your conversion rate is stagnating?
-It’s a common situation: the dashboard shows traffic, but orders are not following.
-It is almost never just a matter of recoloring a button: it’s a combination of product clarity, performance, checkout flow, and alignment between what the brand promises and what it delivers.
+You invest in acquisition, content, and tools, but the conversion rate is stalling?
+This is a common situation: the dashboard shows traffic, but orders do not follow.
+It is almost never just a matter of recoloring a button: it is a combination of product clarity, performance, checkout funnel, and alignment between what the brand promises and what it delivers.

-Editorial note: this page also includes the sales conversion angle (marketing and sales team: lead qualification, responsiveness, pipeline), previously covered separately, to avoid duplicate content.
+Editorial note: this page also covers the sales conversion angle (marketing and sales team: lead qualification, responsiveness, pipeline), previously handled separately, to avoid duplicate content.

-In this guide, you will find a work sequence: shared definitions, reliable measurement, levers on the store, then the place of an AI conversational agent oriented toward sales and support.
-The cited sector benchmarks refer to public sources (Shopify, FEVAD): adapt them to your niche.
+In this guide, you will find a working order: shared definitions, reliable measurement, store levers, then the place of an AI conversational agent oriented toward sales and support.
+The sector benchmark figures cited refer to public sources (Shopify, FEVAD): adapt them to your niche.

 What you will be able to do: prioritize an action based on data and segments.

-Where to go deeper: rate definitions (guide to e-commerce conversion definitions), funnel (conversion funnel).
+Where to learn more: rate definitions (guide to e-commerce conversion definitions), funnel (conversion funnel).

-Reading plan: measurement, product pages, funnel, performance, mobile, proof, testing, prioritization, Qstomy, pitfalls, summary.
+Reading plan: measurement, product pages, funnel, performance, mobile, proof, tests, prioritization, Qstomy, pitfalls, summary.

-Concretely, block out one hour for a workshop: status of measurements, three qualitative frictions from the month, completed tests and learnings, then a decision on the next two initiatives.
+Concretely, set aside one hour in a workshop: measurement status, three qualitative frictions from the month, completed tests and learnings, then decision on the next two projects.
 Without this rhythm, optimization becomes a series of decorative tasks.

 Summary